weaveworks/weave/site/weavedns.md

 $ weave run 10.2.1.25/24 -ti -h pingme.weave.local ubuntu
 ```

+It is also possible to force or forbid an application container's use
+of weaveDNS with the `--with-dns` and `--without-dns` options to
+`weave run`; these override the runtime detection of the weaveDNS
+container.

 Each weaveDNS container started with `launch-dns` needs to be given
 its own, unique, IP address, in a subnet that is common to all
 weaveDNS containers and not in use on any of the hosts.